mageed/libr559dWII2018/README.md

 * Identify, analyze, assess, and solve a problem or need using Python programming.
 [1.1]
 * Apply Python programing knowledge to practical information access, extraction, retrieval, and data (e.g., text) mining tasks.
 [1.2]
 * Enhance interpersonal and written communication skills through assignments and discussions with classmates and instructor.
 [2.1]
-* Collaborate effectively with peers through course assignments, including demonstrating the ability to work as part of a team, including initiative taking, integrity, dependability and co-operation.
+* Collaborate effectively with peers through course assignments, demonstrating the ability to work as part of a team, including initiative taking, integrity, dependability and co-operation.
 [3.1]
 * Understand, develop, and apply relevant library and information science tools to address information needs, questions and issues.
 [4.1]

 ## 3. Course Topics: